 The grade of I is given only when a student's work is satisfactory in quality but, due to reasons beyond his or her control, has not been completed.
-It is not given in lieu of an F. The instructor assigning the examination.
-All Registered Nurses entering with advanced standing or transfer of credit complete this course with a grade of C or better as prerequisite to upper division study.

-NURS 4420 (CL) cannot be completed by advanced placement, transfer, or credit by examination grade will stipulate, in writing, at the same time the grade is given the conditions under which the I may be removed.
+It is not given in lieu of an F. The instructor assigning the grade will stipulate, in writing, at the same time the grade is given the conditions under which the I may be removed.
 The I will be replaced with an F after it has remained on record for a year without completion.
 The I may be replaced by an R if the course is repeated.
 The appropriate grade will be given for the second registration.